Agricultural Literacy Curriculum Matrix

 After conducting these activities, review and summarize the following key concepts:

-- Farmers provide food, fiber (such as cotton) and other important necessities.
+- Farmers provide food, fiber, and other important necessities of life.

 - Soybeans are grown by farmers in the United States and have many uses.

 - It's important for farmers to keep good records.
-Farmers count many things just like the students did today.
-Examples could include the seeds they plant, the acres they grow, the size of their harvest, the cost of their tractors or machinery, and much more.
+Farmers count many things, such as the seeds they plant, the acres they grow, the size of their harvest, the cost of their tractors or machinery, and much more.

 On a map of the United States, have students locate the area surveyed in the story of Arthur Young and George Washington.

-Have students make a mural like ancient cave drawings showing their animal cracker count.
-Use the classroom chart you made, and assign one animal to each of the groups.
+Have students create ancient cave drawing murals showing their animal cracker census.
+Use the classroom chart, and assign one animal to each of the groups.
 Students should make simple drawings to represent the animals they counted.
-Use brown paper and tempera paint in earth tones to make the mural look more like a cave drawing.
+Use brown paper and tempera paint in earth tones to create the look of a cave drawing.

 Suggested Companion Resources